kjleitz/notes/learn_on_cloud9.md

 ## Set up .netrc file for the learn gem

 The learn gem needs this netrc file to work.
-The `.netrc` file is a standard location to store login/token info, so it is we store information needed for Learn.
+The `.netrc` file is a standard location to store login/token info, so it is where we store information needed for Learn.

  - `touch ~/.netrc && chmod 0600 ~/.netrc`

 ## Using RVM to install Ruby

 [RVM](https://en.wikipedia.org/wiki/Ruby_Version_Manager) is a great tool that lets you run different versions of Ruby on your computer.
-This is really useful because if you know one project your working on works with Ruby version 2.1.0 and another needs 2.3.0, you can easily switch between the two versions when you switch between projects.
+This is really useful because if you know one project you're working on works with Ruby version 2.1.0 and another needs 2.3.0, you can easily switch between the two versions when you switch between projects.
 It's already installed in your Cloud9 workspace, but you'll want to use it to install a slightly newer version of Ruby than the one installed by default.
 You can install it and set it up with the following commands:

  - `rvm install 2.3.1`
  - `rvm use 2.3.1 --default`

-You can easily install different Ruby verions with `rvm instal <version number>`, switch between versions with `rvm use <version number>` and check to see which you've already installed with `rvm list`.
+You can easily install different Ruby verions with `rvm install <version number>`, switch between versions with `rvm use <version number>` and check to see which you've already installed with `rvm list`.
 You can always check what version your current terminal window is with `ruby -v`.
 Later, you may want to also install the recent Ruby versions `2.3.3` and/or `2.4.0`, but that's up to you.
 You can always switch the one used by default with `rvm use <version number> --default`, or use one temporarily with `rvm use <version number>`.
-I'd come back to this after you've completed the environment setup, just for consistency.
+I'd come back to this _after_ you've completed the environment setup, just for consistency.

 ## Setting up (and getting) Ruby gems

-If your familiar with any other program language, [Ruby gems](https://en.wikipedia.org/wiki/RubyGems) are like libraries.
-If you're not familiar with programing libraries, it's basically isolated chunks of code that you can easily add to your project.
-For example, the `learn-co` gem allows you to easily interface with Learn from your command line (opening and submitting labs among many other things).
+If you're familiar with any other programming language, [Ruby gems](https://en.wikipedia.org/wiki/RubyGems) are like libraries.
+If you're not familiar with programming libraries, they are basically isolated chunks of code that you can easily add to your project.
+For example, the `learn-co` gem allows you to easily interface with Learn from your command line (opening and submitting labs, among many other things).

 To set up your gems and install some necessary ones, run the following commands: